shrujaig14/Samwad/README.md

 India has the most WhatsApp users with a head count of 535.8 million and WhatsApp is one of the top 3 social media platforms where people spend most of their time.

-Our idea is to use Natural language processing (NLP) and data analysis techniques to analyze the text chats and draw relevant insights out of it.
+Our idea is to use data analysis to analyze the text chats and draw relevant insights out of it.

 - The insights that you can get from the prototype include total messages, links, and media shared.